W14. Unrestricted Computation

 - Does a program terminate on a given input?

-- Given axioms, rules, and a formula, is the formula provable?
+and a set of vertices , is a clique? - Given axioms, rules, and a formula, is the formula provable?

 This set-based viewpoint lets us define decidability using characteristic functions.